Canon Professor David Wilkinson

 He is a regular contributor to Radio 4’s ‘Thought for the Day’ and has lectured and written widely on the relationship between science and religion.

 Co-Project Director and Chair of the Education Committee at the Royal Society.

-He is a Physics professor based at Durham University.
+Tom Mcleish is co-Project Director and Chair of the Education Committee at the Royal Society.
+He is also Professor of Natural Philosophy in the Department of Physics, York University.
 His research interests emerge from polymer physics but he has wide experience of working across scientific disciplines and in collaboration with industry.

 He is also involved in science-communication with the public via regular radio, TV and schools lectures, discussing issues from the Physics of Slime to the interaction of Faith and Science.
 Tom lectures widely and is an Anglican lay reader.

 He combines senior leadership in the Church of England with a passion for and expertise in physics, philosophy and the role of the media.

 He is an Honorary Research Fellow at King’s College London, and also Whitelands Professorial Fellow in Christian Theology and Contemporary Issues at the University of Roehampton.

 Church of England Partner and the Director of Mission and Public Affairs for the Archbishops’ Council of the Church of England.